Filing Bankruptcy: An Overview of the Process

 Based on your assets, liabilities, income and your objectives, we’ll help you decide whether bankruptcy is right for you and, if so, what type (or chapter) of bankruptcy will most help you.

 The first step toward your fresh start is to call Narron Wenzel, P.A. and schedule your free consultation.
 You’ll need to bring certain information (see “What to Bring to the First Meeting”).
 During this appointment you’ll meet with David Mills to talk about your concerns, goals, and the details of your financial situation.
 Based on your assets, liabilities, income and your objectives, we’ll help you decide whether bankruptcy is right for you and, if so, what type (or chapter) of bankruptcy will most help you.

 At this point you’ll receive a list of additional information to gather and an outline of the steps needed in order to prepare for bankruptcy filing.
 We’ll also discuss the cost of the bankruptcy case so that you can make an informed decision.

 Once you’ve provided all the needed information we can prepare the required documents for Bankruptcy Court, which you will carefully review to make sure everything is accurate, truthful, and complete.
 Once you’ve finished this step, your case gets filed.

 At that point, the automatic stay stops your creditors from calling, writing, or trying to collect from you.
 The court appoints a trustee to oversee your case and sets up a meeting between you and this trustee.
-Rest assured you won’t be alone as Mills Law will be with you each and every step along the way.
+Rest assured you won’t be alone as Mr. Mills will be with you each and every step along the way.
 Mr. Mills will attend this meeting where the trustee will ask you a series of questions to make sure the information you’ve provided is honest and accurate.